jarosal/twitter-clone/README.md

-# twitter-clone
+## About

 `twitter-clone` is an educational project built during the 2024 mentorship program in Relativity.

 The purpose of this project is to explore and learn how to build distributed SaaS applications by attempting to clone basic Twitter functionality.

-# Tech stack
+## Tech stack

-## Frontend
+### Frontend

-Building the UI from scratch is not the point of this project so as many ready to use solutions as possible were selected to build the frontend.
+Building the UI from scratch was not the point of this project so as many ready to use solutions as possible were selected to build the frontend.

 * [Svelte](https://svelte.dev) and [SvelteKit](https://kit.svelte.dev)
 * [Tailwind CSS](https://tailwindcss.com/)